 - Requests for cryptocurrency payments

-Be aware of texts and email messages from scammers pretending to be from a legitimate source saying that someone is trying to access your account.
+Be aware of texts and email messages, which appear to be from a legitimate source, that say someone is trying to access your account.
 Never respond to the text or email, and do not click on any links.

 What should you do?